-Self-Insert Fic: Katara looks an awful lot like Ms. Diaz herself, who has also claimed that the events in the story are based on things that actually happened to her.
+Self-Insert Fic: Katara looks a lot like Ms. Diaz herself, who's also claimed that the events in the story are based on things that actually happened to her.

 The sudden disappearance of Mai's mangled body might also count as a retroactive Sequel Hook.

 Sex Equals Love: Zuko/Katara, Sokka/Azula.
 Aang and Toph just barely subvert this, since they become engaged before their sex scene.

 Shirtless Scene: Zuko, Sokka, and Aang all get at least one.
-Sho does not, despite the fact that he's just as good-looking as the others, because he'd be too sympathetic if he were sexy as well as cool.
-It's not working.
+Sho doesn't, despite the fact that he's just as good-looking as the others, because he'd be too sympathetic if he were sexy as well as cool.

 Sword Pointing: Sokka does this to Azula and later to Sho.
 In his defence, he was merely anticipating an attack in both cases.
-Not that he would have been able to stop either opponent with that ridiculous position if they did attack him.
+Not that he would've been able to stop either opponent with that ridiculous position if they did attack him.